-In the area of business competition, there’s one thing I’ve learnt over the 32 years I’ve been at the coalface of advising SMEs and that is, no matter how many other competitors there are in your line of business, you can still be successful if you get your core business activities working the right way.
+In the area of business competition, there’s one thing I’ve learnt over the 32 years I’ve been at the coalface of advising SMEs.
+No matter how many other competitors there are in your line of business, you can still be successful if you get your core business activities working the right way.

 - The first thing to do is find out more about the competition.
 Once you’ve learned all you can, you can avoid the mistakes your competitors make but build upon the things they do right.